 ✱ NOTE: Since the image file type is a vector, you only have to submit one file, in any color.
 The icon file will be updated to the appropriate colors once received.
 All original colors will be reset.

-- Only SVG icons are supported.
-If you attempt to load PNG, JPG, WebP or other files, the application will ignore them and the default icon will display instead.
+- In the 2102 release, only SVG icons are supported.
+If you attempt to load PNG, JPG, WebP or other files, the application will ignore them and the default puzzle icon will display instead.

-- When icons are downloaded, they are stored in DOM with the following colors settings: fill = #66788C (or #0078D3 when it’s selected), and stroke = none.
-If your icon has fill or stroke colors set for some elements they will be reset.
-Better to draw icons with a single global fill value (on SVG element) and don’t use other colors on separate elements.
+When icons are downloaded, they are stored in the DOM with the following colors settings: fill = #66788C (or #0078D3 when it’s selected), and stroke = none.
+If your icon has fill or stroke colors set for some elements, they will be reset.
+It’s better to draw icons with a single global fill value (on SVG element) and don’t use other colors on separate elements.
 Colors mentioned are for MyGeotab only, and do not apply to white labels.